🔄

 Beyond daily sweeping, a few preventative measures can save you from future headaches.
 Place felt pads under all furniture legs to prevent scratches when chairs are pulled out or tables are bumped.
 It’s also a great idea to use doormats at every entrance to catch dirt before it’s tracked inside.
 When it’s time for a deeper clean, use a damp—not soaking wet—mop.
 Too much water can seep into the wood and cause damage.
 Always use a pH-neutral cleaner formulated specifically for hardwood floors, as harsh chemicals like ammonia or vinegar can strip the protective finish.

-Why Humidity Control Is Crucial
+Why Controlling Humidity Is So Important

 Wood is a natural material that breathes, meaning it expands and contracts with changes in humidity.
 Walnut is no exception.
 When the air is too humid, the wood can swell and cup; when it’s too dry, it can shrink and leave gaps between the planks.
 To keep your floors stable, try to maintain a consistent indoor humidity level between 35% and 55%.
 You can easily monitor this with an inexpensive hygrometer.
 Using a humidifier in the winter and a dehumidifier during humid summer months will help protect your investment and prevent long-term warping.

-When to Call a Professional
+Knowing When to Call a Professional

 Even with the best care, life happens.
 If you start to notice deep scratches, significant dents, or a dull, worn-out look that your regular cleaning routine can’t fix, it might be time to call in a professional.
 A flooring expert can assess the condition of your floors and determine if they need a simple recoat or a full refinishing.
 Trying to fix major issues yourself can sometimes do more harm than good, so don’t hesitate to seek professional advice when you’re out of your depth.
 They have the tools and experience to restore your floors properly.